 The Company is obligated under a license agreement with Advanced NeuroRehabilitation, LLC ("ANR") to pay a 4% royalty on net revenue collected from the sale of devices covered by ANR's patent pending technology, claims and knowhow.
-For the years ended December 31, 2022 and 2021, the Company recorded approximately \$31 thousand and \$20 thousand, respectively, in Royalty Expenses in the Consolidated Statements of Operations and Comprehensive Loss.
+For the years ended December 31, 2024 and 2023, the Company recorded royalty expense from the sale of devices of approximately \$19 thousand and \$24 thousand, respectively, in its Consolidated Statements of Operations and Comprehensive Loss.